Why Your Safety Net Is Dropping Messages

 - Do catch when you need to filter exception types or wrap with domain context—but always re-throw.

-- Configure SLR for infrastructure outages.
+- Configure SLR for transient failures strictly requiring time delays or bridged infrastructure outages.

 - Configure circuit breakers to prevent flood scenarios.